PacpanV/pacOS/README.md

 # pacOS

-Personal collection of scripts, tools, and experiments by Francisco "Pacpan".
+Personal collection of scripts, tools, and experiments by "Pacpan".

 ## Projects